 The net operating income is often referred to as “the line” because operating expenses are calculated “above the line” while capital expenditures and leasing costs are “below the line” items.

 Net operating income (NOI) is the income generated by a property minus all expenses incurred from operations.
 The basic net operating income formula is as follows:

-NOI means Net Operating Income and measures the net income generated by a property prior to taking into account any owner-specific expenses such as financing.
+NOI means Net Operating Income and measures the net income generated by a property before considering any owner-specific expenses such as financing.
 Net operating income is positive when effective gross income exceeds operating expenses, and negative when operating expenses exceed effective gross income.

 For the purposes of real estate analysis, NOI can either be based on historical financial statement data, or instead based on forward-looking estimates for future years, which is also known as a proforma.